cunarist/app-template/README.md

 We love contributions!
 If you have any suggestion or want to report a bug, please leave it as an issue or a pull request.
 We will try to respond as quick as possible.

 The goal of this template is to enable full power of Rust while using Flutter for front-end development.
-Rust codes and Dart codes should be detachable from each other.
+Rust code and Dart code should be detachable from each other.

 # 🧱 Project Structure